VR CHROMA: A Born Digital Art Demonstrator

 ABOUT

-The VR CHROMA Demonstrator is a prototype virtual reality (VR) application that brings the "Born Digital Art Scenario" of the PERCEIVE project to life.
+As a demonstrator, the VR CHROMA Demonstrator acts as a prototype virtual reality (VR) application that brings the "Born Digital Art Scenario" of the PERCEIVE project to life.
 It features the Chroma Tower and the AR Portal elements of the Open Museum, along with a series of Augmented Reality (AR) artworks.

 As a simulated environment, the demonstrator visualizes the spatial setup of the Chroma Tower and surrounding AR portals, highlighting their interplay of color, light transmission, and reflection under various times of day and lighting conditions.